Six Important Considerations

-Before we use the MLM Income calculator, you would be wise to take a minute to consider some important points that you won't hear from the sales person who's trying to sell you on the idea of joining.
+Before we use the MLM Income calculator, you would be wise to take a minute to consider some important points that you won't hear from the salesperson who's trying to sell you on the idea of joining.

-Business owners can make company decisions, commissioned sales people do not.
-And one of the decisions you won't have a say in, is whether or not the MLM company decides to go out of business.
+Business owners can make company decisions, commissioned salespeople cannot.
+And one of the decisions you won't have a say in is whether or not the MLM company decides to go out of business.

 Imagine spending months or years to build an MLM organization and a respectable income, only get a notice from the company owner stating they've decided to go out of business.
 It happens all the time.